How to Keep Your Heart Healthy During Mardi Gras 2023

-The holiday can be just as bad for those with a history of congestive heart failure or a weakened heart.
-Like those with blood pressure issues, it goes back to salt intake.
+Mardi Gras season can be just as bad for those with a history of congestive heart failure or a weakened heart.
+Like those with blood pressure issues, this goes back to salt intake.

-Those with a weakened heart have difficulty regulating fluid in their body – the more salt you consume, the more fluid you retain.
+Those with a weakened heart have difficulty regulating fluid in their body.
+The more salt they consume, the more fluid they retain.
 Those with heart failure or weakened hearts will hold on to even more water and will develop more edema or swelling of the legs.
-If the extra fluid starts building up in the lungs, one can become very short of breath.
+If the extra fluid starts building up in the lungs, these patients can become very short of breath.